 There are tools developed to help determine the current inventory of devices on your network, as well.
 These tools can identify when new devices have been added and give you the visibility to see which devices are connected to the network and what information they are sending.

 Secure Your Wireless Networks and Messaging Systems

-Similarly to more devices making you more vulnerable, more wireless connections does the same.
-If your practice offers free WiFi for patients and a messaging system, your data is more vulnerable.
-Now, we’re not saying get rid of either of these; they’re probably reasons why patients chose you in the first place.
-But their security is oftentimes overlooked, since they don’t store patient records.
-Alison Diana at InformationWeek recommends creating automated procedures to update devices and users.
+Similarly to how more devices makes you more vulnerable, more wireless connections does the same.
+If your practice offers free WiFi for patients and a messaging system, your data, in turn, is more vulnerable.
+Now, we’re not saying get rid of either of these; they’re probably reasons why patients have chosen you in the first place.
+But their security is often overlooked since they don’t store patient records.
+It’s a good idea to create automated procedures that update devices and users.
 This helps make sure ex-employees don’t continue to have access and that new technology isn’t left unprotected.

 When it comes to your health IT solution, it’s important to keep your system current with any software updates that may arise.
 Systems that aren’t updated in a timely fashion run a higher risk of being breached.
 Additionally, software updates typically help your system run more smoothly and provide fixes for difficult-to-use tools, so there are a number of advantages in addition to security.

 Many organizations believe that if they’re complying with HIPAA, they’re doing enough.
 However, there are steps healthcare facilities can take, like data encryption, to help comply with HIPAA standards.
 Encrypting your health records, medical records and other data along with making sure secure devices are being used are some relatively small steps that can help with protecting against a breach.